tz-wrapped/tezos-btc/README.md

 in `tzbtc-client`.
 E.g. `tzbtc-client mint --to alice --value 500` (assuming that `alice` is an alias for some address in `tezos-client`).

+Aliases in `tezos-client` can be ambiguous, so you may need to prefix the alias with `implicit:` for `tz1`/`tz2`/`tz3` addresses or `contract:` for `KT1` addresses.
+If an unprefixed alias could resolve to either, `tzbtc` will refuse to accept it.
+E.g. `tzbtc-client mint --to implicit:alice --value 500`

 `tzbtc-client` also provides multisig support.

 Multisig interaction based on specialized multisig contract.